 Enjoying Music Together® At Home

 MATERIALS: We hope you continue to enjoy making music together at home.
-This spring, you will receive a songbook, two CDs, and a code to access the Family Music Zone, where you are able to download the songs from the song collection and explore new content.
+This Fall, you will receive a songbook, a CD, and a code to access the Family Music Zone, where you are able to download the songs from the song collection and explore new content.
 To access the Family Music Zone, you just need to visit www.musictogether.com/account and create an account using the code found on the inside back cover of your CD booklet.

 ABSENCES & MAKE-UPS: Two absences can be made up during each session, provided there is availability.
 Please use the online make-up scheduler on our website: Go to the “classes” tab, choose “schedule a make-up” under the pull down tab, and follow the directions to schedule your make-up.
 An automatic e-mail will be sent to the director and your teacher regarding your changes.
 You may schedule or change a make-up until 10:00 p.m. the day before class.